 Energy is one of the major parts of economic infrastructure, being the basic input needed to sustain the economic growth.
 There exists a strong relationship between the economic development and energy consumption.

 The more developed is a country, higher is the per capita of energy consumption and vice-versa.
 Human civilization relies on different sources of energy.

 The two major sources of energy can be classified under:

 - Non-Conventional Sources

-These sources of energy are also known as non-renewable sources of energy and in limited quantity apart from hydro-electric power.
+These sources of energy are also known as non-renewable sources of energy and are available in limited quantity apart from hydro-electric power.
 Further it can be classified under commercial and non-commercial energy.

 The coal, electricity and petroleum are known as commercial energy since the consumer needs to pay its price to buy them.

 Coal is the most important source of energy.
 There are more than 148790 Coal deposits in India.
 In between 2005-2006, the annual production went up to 343 million tons.
 India is the fourth largest coal-producing country and the deposits are mostly found in Bihar, Orissa, Madhya Pradesh and Bengal.

 Today oil is considered to be the liquid gold and one of the crucial sources of energy in India and the world.
 Oil is mostly used in planes, automobiles, trains and ships.
 It is mainly found in Assam, Gujarat and Mumbai.